Plagiarism prevention

 Plagiarism testing services are provided by the Library of Borys Grinchenko Kyiv Metropolitan University.

-If the percentage of plagiarism is significant, the submission is rejected without the right of further consideration.
+In the event that plagiarism is detected, the submission will be rejected without further consideration.

 In the event of major plagiarism detection after the publication of the journal, the editorial board makes a decision on: